Tuberculosis Demonstration, Research, Public and Professional Education (93.947)

 Renewals

-Project periods are for one to five years with 12-month budget periods.
-Applications must be obtained from Grants Management Officer, Grants Management Branch, Procurement and Grants Office, Centers for Disease Control and Prevention.
+From 60 to 90 days.
+Project periods are for 3 to 5 years with 12-month budget periods.
+Applications must be obtained from Grants Management Officer, Office Grants Services, Centers for Disease Control and Prevention.

 Records